-The Best Dumbbells for Your Home Gym — And the Best Moves to Do With Them
+The Best Available Dumbbells for Your Home Gym — and the Best Moves to Do With Them

-There’s a lot to be said for domestic resistance-training setups.
-“Exercising with weights at home can be liberating since you won’t need to go to the gym,” notes Rick Richey of Independent Training Spot.
+There’s a lot to be said for domestic resistance-training setups, especially these days.
+“Exercising with weights at home can be liberating since you won’t need to go to the gym,” notes Rick Richey, co-owner of New York City’s Independent Training Spot.
 When you’re building the perfect home gym, a pair of dumbbells should be at the top of your list.
 They can save you hundreds of dollars a month thanks to their multi-purpose nature.

 If you have the space, it’s beneficial to have at least one pair to pick up and use for curls, overhead presses and farmer carries.
 But first, you have to figure out how many pounds you want them to be.
 “If you’re not sure what size to get, go to the nearest sporting goods store and see how much weight you can lift overhead ten times that is challenging, but not exhausting,” Richey says.
 Then you’ll have the ideal resistance to challenge your muscles appropriately.

-If you find yourself wondering, what happens when that set of weights feels easy, Richey has the answer: “Once you can do more than 25 repetitions [of each move], you can still make the most of your workout without upgrading your purchase by slowing your tempo down and increasing time under tension.”
+What happens when that set of weights feels easy?
+“Once you can do more than 25 repetitions of each move,” says Richey, “you can still make the most of your workout without upgrading your purchase by slowing your tempo down and increasing time under tension.”
 In the long run, you might get bored and/or plateau, which means you’ll have to buy another pair.
-Or, if you’re looking to make one purchase and never worry about it again, you’ll have to spend a bit more on adjustable dumbbells.
+Or, if you’re looking to make one purchase and never worry about it again, you’ll have to spend more on adjustable dumbbells.

 The Move to Do: Goblet Squats

 Stand holding one or two weights at your chest, feet slightly wider than hip-width apart.
 Turn your toes out slightly to 11 and 1 o’clock and squat as low as you can, keeping the weight steady between your hands.
 Return to start for one rep.

 PowerBlock Sport Adjustable Dumbbells